 Performance against the TSR metric is determined by comparing the performance of the Company's TSR with the TSR performance of designated peer companies for the three-year performance period.
 Performance against the EBITDA metric is determined by comparing the performance of the Company's actual EBITDA average for each of the three-years of the performance period against the EBITDA metrics set by the Company's Compensation Committee of the Board of Directors.
 Performance against the WC metric is determined by comparing the performance of the Company's actual WC average for each of the three-years of the performance period against the WC metrics set by the Company's Compensation Committee of the Board of Directors.

-Stock-based compensation expense totaled \$6 million for the three months ended March 31, 2017 and 2016.
+Stock-based compensation expense totaled \$4 million and \$6 million for the three months ended March 31, 2018 and 2017, respectively.

-10. Commitments and Contingencies
+11. Commitments and Contingencies